tayoky/Poppy-Playtime-Unity/README.md

  ## run the game
  you can run it by just clone this reprtory and open it on Unity

-## modifie
+## modify
-you can use this project to create your own fanGame or correct bug and add functionality . note : if you would like to create your own FanGame fork this repertory
+you can use this project to create your own fanGame or correct bug and add functionality.
+note : if you would like to create your own FanGame fork this repertory